-- (a) When executing a jurat, a notary shall administer an oath or affirmation to the affiant and shall determine, from personal knowledge or satisfactory evidence as described in Section 1185 of the Civil Code, that the affiant is the person executing the document.
-The affiant shall sign the document in the presence of the notary. - (b) To any affidavit subscribed and sworn to before a notary, there shall be attached a jurat in the following form:
+(a) When executing a jurat, a notary shall administer an oath or affirmation to the affiant and shall determine, from satisfactory evidence as described in Section 1185 of the Civil Code, that the affiant is the person executing the document.
+The affiant shall sign the document in the presence of the notary.

+(b) To any affidavit subscribed and sworn to before a notary, there shall be attached a jurat